 In the Cayman Islands, we have a variety of playgrounds and public parks.
-From swings and climbing frames to sandpits, amazing sculptures and volleyball courts, each of the parks have something different to offer.
-Parks are also very versatile - they can also be used as a place to host parties and other celebrations, as well as to just relax and read a book.
+From swings and climbing frames to sandpits, amazing sculptures and volleyball courts, each of the parks has something different to offer.

 Airport Park (George Town)